Star witness talks about NYC mayor at ex-union head’s trial

-NEW YORK (AP) — The star witness in the trial of the ex-head of New York City’s jail guards union says he tried to demand attention from Mayor Bill de Blasio (dih BLAH’-zee-oh) when he didn’t think he was getting his money’s worth from contributions to his mayoral campaign.
+NEW YORK (AP) — The star witness in the trial of the ex-head of New York City’s jail guards union testified Wednesday that he tried to demand attention from Mayor Bill de Blasio when he didn’t think he was getting his money’s worth from contributions to the Democrat’s mayoral campaign.

-But the witness, Jona Rechnitz, came across at the corruption trial Wednesday of Norman Seabrook as someone more successful at exaggerating his influence with politicians than at winning favors.
+The witness, real estate developer Jona Rechnitz, came across at the corruption trial of Norman Seabrook as someone more successful at exaggerating his influence with politicians than winning favors.

-Seabrook is on trial a second time on charges that he accepted $60,000 in bribes.
-Prosecutors say he book the bribes to steer $20 million belonging to the New York City Correction Officers’ Benevolent Association to a hedge fund.
+Seabrook is on trial a second time on charges that he accepted $60,000 in bribes in a luxury bag that Rechnitz handed him.
+Prosecutors say he took the bribes to steer $20 million belonging to the New York City Correction Officers’ Benevolent Association to a hedge fund.

 Seabrook has pleaded not guilty.
 A jury deadlocked at his first trial.